Table of Contents

 • SBA 504 loans emphasize job creation, while 7(a) loans support general business growth.

-• Both 504 and 7(a) loans typically require a 10% down payment.
+• Both SBA 504 and 7(a) loans typically require a down payment of at least 10%.

-SBA 504 vs. 7a Loans
+Why Comparing SBA 504 vs. 7(a) Loans Matters

 What Is an SBA 504 Loan?

-A CDC is an SBA-approved organization that provides 40% of the loan from SBA funds and then sells 50% of the loan to a third-party financial institution.
+A CDC is an SBA-approved organization that typically provides 40% of the loan from SBA funds and then sells another 50% of the loan to a third-party financial institution.
 The borrower provides the remaining 10% for the project.

 Key Features and Terms